tarantool/metrics/doc/monitoring/plugins.rst

-.. _plugins:
+.. _metrics-plugins:

 ===============================================================================
-Metrics Plugins
+Metrics plugins
 ===============================================================================

-Plugins allow to use an unified interface to collect metrics without worrying about the way metrics export performed.
+Plugins allow using a unified interface to collect metrics without worrying about the way metrics export is performed.
-If you want to use another DB to store metrics data, you can use appropriate export plugin just by changing one line of code-block.
+If you want to use another DB to store metrics data, you can use an appropriate export plugin just by changing one line of code.

 .. _avaliable-plugins:

 -------------------------------------------------------------------------------
-Avaliable Plugins
+Available plugins
 -------------------------------------------------------------------------------

 .. _prometheus: